 7.2 Maturity Restrictions.
-The maximum maturity for any investment of State Funds in the Reserve eleted:; provided that, the maximum average maturity of each acco anaged by a Reserve Manager shall be seven years.

-Accounts shall be ten years from the date of settlement,
+The maximum maturity for any investment of State Funds in the Reserve Accounts shall be ten years from the date of settlement.

 7.3 Permissible Investments and Percentage of Account Limitations.
-State Funds held in Reservent Accounts can be invested solely in the types of securities set out in this subsection 7.3.
+State Funds held in Reserve Accounts can be invested solely in the types of securities set out in this subsection 7.3.
 Each Reserve Manager is further subject to limit the aggregate value of State Funds invested in each type of security held in the account under such manager's discretion to the "Percentage Limit" of such security type identified in this subsection 7.3, measured as a percentage of the total Reserve Account value of State Funds under such manager's discretion.